 In this post, we’ll discuss the most common project management methodologies.
 We’ll reveal how they work and why you should or shouldn’t pick each methodology.
 The goal is to help you pick a methodology that will deliver projects quickly, and save money.

 The utter complexity of our world ensures that we are not going to enjoy that kind of approach simplicity to projects.
-Nowadays, the very ideas of project management life cycle and project cycle management would send many of our our sophisticated developers and engineers back to their respective boardrooms, mostly from trying to figure out how much they have missed to factor in as they see failing outcomes in their market projections of their new products or services.
+Nowadays, the very ideas of project management life cycle and project cycle management would send many of our sophisticated developers and engineers back to their respective boardrooms, mostly from trying to figure out how much they have missed to factor in as they see failing outcomes in the market projections of their new products or services.

 The stark reality is that being a project manager today requires that you have a sound grasp of project management methodologies to steer your projects in the right direction and keep them on track.
 You also need them to help you manage your projects in a structured, repeatable fashion, not the least knowledge of today’s top PM tools.
 That way, you can apply the same approach to every project you undertake.
-Any one of them provides high-level project management framework.
+Anyone of them provides a high-level project management framework.

 And unlike our simplistic project taskmasters of the past, we have to recognize that what end you have in mind will most likely determine the specific project management framework you have to enlist.
 In particular, this means that you need a unique set of project management methodology if you are going to build a Boeing spaceship, and another one if you are looking at manufacturing trendy apparel on the chic markets out there.